TIBCOSoftware/sonar-bw/docs/rules/bw6/BWVersionCheck.md

 ## How to fix it?

-Upgrade the TIBCO BusinessWorks version to the most actual to keep the software currency
+Upgrade the TIBCO BusinessWorks™ version to the most actual to keep the software currency

 ## How do I use this rule?